 Compared to other long haired breeds, they aren’t even all that hard to groom thanks to their distinctive fur.
 A puppy should have a monthly brushing to help remove small tangles and debris and that is all that is required!

 Have you ever seen anything like this fellow?
 Perhaps looking a bit more like a mop than a dog, the Komondor is a fascinating sight to behold!

 Believed to be yet another ancient breed, historical references to this dog mysteriously end several centuries ago.
-Many again believe that the Komondor traveled to the Danube Basin (present day Hungary) with the tribes of nomadic settlers in the ninth century.
+Many again believe that the Komondor travelled to the Danube Basin (present day Hungary) with the tribes of nomadic settlers in the ninth century.
 These early Komondors were used to guard herds of sheep, goats and cattle from predators, including wolves, bears and humans.